 The National Science Foundation (NSF) and the US Department of Energy (DOE) are joint partners in the Rubin Observatory Project and Operations.

-The Rubin Observatory Legacy Survey of Space and Time (LSST)
+the Rubin Observatory Legacy Survey of Space and Time (LSST)

-Subsequent uses: LSST
+Subsequent uses: the LSST (or the Survey)

-State as: Rubin Observatory LSST Camera
+State as: the Rubin Observatory LSST Camera

-Subsequent uses: LSST Camera
+Subsequent uses: the LSST Camera (or LSSTCam)

-Subsequent uses: the telescope
+Subsequent uses: the Telescope

-State as: Rubin Auxiliary Telescope (AuxTel)
+State as: the Rubin Auxiliary Telescope (AuxTel)

-Subsequent uses: AuxTel
+Subsequent uses: the AuxTel